 You can configure your portal to get directions between destinations specified in a portal map—a useful piece of functionality if your portal members need to find routes for such things as delivering or picking up packages or customers.

-The portal uses the Esri World Geocoding Service hosted in ArcGIS Online by default, but you can configure other locators.
+The portal uses the ArcGIS World Geocoding Service hosted in ArcGIS Online by default, but you can configure other locators.
 You would do this if your organization has its own locator data to use for finding the addresses and places portal members submit to the portal for directions.
-Or, if your portal does not have access to the default Esri World Geocoding Service, you must configure a locator (geocoding utility service); otherwise, portal members will not be able to get directions in the portal map.
+Or, if your portal does not have access to the default ArcGIS World Geocoding Service, you must configure a locator (geocoding utility service); otherwise, portal members will not be able to get directions in the portal map.

 Configure a route utility service